 - Add a poll or a form to your email - If you want to use a form, such as a questionnaire, then you would need to place a link in your email to a page on your website that contains the form.

 - Set hyperlinks to display the URL of the page you are linking to - For example, instead of creating a hyperlink like this: "Go to http://www.ekmemailmarketing.com to find out more", create it like this: "Go to EKM Email Marketing to find out more".
-The reason being is that for a split second, the user is actually taken to an EKM EKM Email Marketing tracking URL so that we can monitor the link tracking for your campaign statistics.
+The reason is that for a split second, the user is actually taken to an EKM EKM Email Marketing tracking URL so that we can monitor the link tracking for your campaign statistics.
 This means that the URL the user actually goes to is not the URL that is visible to them.
 As a result, some mail clients can interpret that link as a phishing link because the URL advertised is not the URL they are actually taken to when the user clicks it.

 - Add Introductory text to remind the user why they are receiving your email - if the recipient is an existing customer, introduce the email with "As an existing customer, we would like to inform you of our current special offers" will immediately capture their attention if the subject and friendly from values failed to do so.
-If the recipient submitted their details via your site but several months ago then they may have forgotten, so "You are receiving this newsletter as a result of submitting your details on our website" will prevent the user from simply assuming the email is spam and potentially making a complaint.
+If the recipient submitted their details via your site several months ago then they may have forgotten, so "You are receiving this newsletter as a result of submitting your details on our website" will prevent the user from simply assuming the email is spam and potentially making a complaint.

-- Include clear contact details - receiving an email with contact details, address, phone number, web address etc will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
-Emails that are seen at first glance which contain none of this info whatsoever, with the only content being a typical "spammy" type hard-sell pitch will simply provoke the user to just delete the email, or worse, report it as spam.
+- Include clear contact details - receiving an email with contact details, address, phone number, web address etc. will all contribute in reassuring the recipient that the email they have received is not "spam" and is something genuine.
+Emails that are seen at first glance which contain none of this info whatsoever, with the only content being a typical "spammy" type hard-sell pitch that will simply provoke the user to just delete the email, or worse, report it as spam.

 - Make sure the email is populated with correctly spelt text, grammar and punctuation - an email containing typos and sentences that don't make sense can be caught by spam filters, as they deem the email is unprofessional and therefore created by a lazy spammer.